electricimp/XBee/README.md

 ### sendZCL(*address64bit, address16bit, sourceEndpoint, destinationEndpoint, clusterID, profileID, ZCLframe[, radius][, frameid]*) ###

 This convenience method provides an easy way to send ZCL commands and/or attributes to the specified remote device using its 64-bit and/or 16-bit address.
-The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address `0x0000000000000000`.
+The Zigbee network’s Coordinator module can always be reached at the 64-bit address `0x0000000000000000`.
 To broadcast to all devices on the network, pass in the 64-bit address `0x000000000000FFFF`.
 In addition, you will need to pass in source and destination endpoints, which identify the sending and receiving applications on the module (both are zero for ZDO).
 The value passed into *clusterIO* identifies the ZDO cluster; the value of *profileID* identifies the profile (zero for ZDO; 0xC05E for the standard Light Link Profile).

 *ZCLframe* is a blob containing the data to be sent to the remote module(s).
 This will be cluster specific, so it is left to your application code to construct.
 As the Zigbee transaction sequence number is embedded in this frame, it is left to your code to supply this value (unlike *sendZDO()*). *sendZCL()* returns a table with two keys, *transaction* and *frameID*, which are the values you passed into the function or those generated by the method itself (in the case of the API frame ID).